NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 ## Update a package

-To update a package, see [Get-Package](../reference/ps-reference/ps-ref-get-package.md) and [Update-Package](../reference/ps-reference/ps-ref-update-package.md).
+To update a package, use [Get-Package](../reference/ps-reference/ps-ref-get-package.md) and [Update-Package](../reference/ps-reference/ps-ref-update-package.md).
 You can run the following commands:

 - To check if there are newer versions available for any installed packages: